CF Montréal: Supporters group

-Named after the founding year of Montreal, 1642 MTL is a supporters group formed in 2015 and located directly behind the net, on the north side of Saputo Stadium, in section 114.
+Named after the founding year of Montreal, "1642 MTL" is a supporters group formed in 2015 and located directly behind the net, on the north side of Saputo Stadium, in section 114.
 1642 MTL are the owners and caretakers of the North Star bell.
-Highly active during matches, the group uses flags extensively, occasionally creates tifos and uses smoke grenades.
-Prior to the banning of UM02, the two supporters groups at opposing ends of the field, acting independently, created hostile territory for opposing goaltenders during both halves.
+While previously highly active during matches, the group has seen hard times in recent years, having trouble maintaining an active group during 90 minutes every match in their section.

 On September 6, 2022, the club announced that it would be reopening section 132 to supporter groups, the decision taking immediate effect.
-A collective of supporters, many of whom were previously active in section 132 prior to its closure in September 2021, have confirmed they will be making the section their home as the "Collectif Impact Montréal".
-"Ultras Montréal" released a statement on September 7, 2022, indicating that they are not part of the collective.
+A collective of supporters, many of whom were previously active in section 132 prior to its closure in September 2021, confirmed they would be making the section their home as the "Collectif Impact Montréal".
+"Ultras Montréal" released a statement on September 7, 2022, indicating that they would not be part of the collective.
+Collectif Impact Montréal along with several other smaller groups and independent supporters located nearby have successfully relaunched section 132 as an ultra-style supporters section.
+Though not affiliated with the group, the legacy of the UM02 lives on through the Collectif, who continue to antagonize club management at every occasion and lead the fight for the return of the club's original name.
+With the steady decline of the other groups in Stade Saputo, Collectif remains the only active Ultras group in the stadium to organize large-scale tifos, as well as away day trips, keeping the energy high in 132 even through the difficult seasons following the departure of Nancy.